horeaporutiu/VSCodeTutorialBlockchain/README.md

 key differences:

 ```
+const network = await gateway.getNetwork('mychannel');

+// Get the contract we have installed on the peer
-const channel = network.getChannel();
+const contract = await network.getContract('demoContract');

-//set up our request - specify which chaincode, which function, and which arguments
-let request = { chaincodeId: 'demoContract', fcn: 'query', args: ['GREETING'] };

-//query the ledger by the key in the args above
-let resultBuffer = await channel.queryByChaincode(request);
+let response = await contract.evaluateTransaction('query', 'GREETING');
 ```

-The main difference is that in this file, we use the `queryByChaincode` API, which **reads** from the ledger.
+The main difference is that in this file, we use the `evaluateTransaction` API, which **does not send the transactions to the ordering service** hence, it will not update the ledger.
 This is very important.
-In our `invoke.js` file, we submit transactions to the ledger, which will all get **written to the ledger** but here, in our `query.js` file, we will not update the ledger.
+In our `invoke.js` file, we submit transactions to the ordering service, which will all get **written to the ledger** but here, in our `query.js` file, we will not update the ledger.

 2. Run the script, to find the value stored in the `GREETING` variable: